TudorMarmureanuG/muap.ro/README.md

 11. `cfg,0/0/1` (use `init` for Windows 10 if this fails)
 12. `launch_multiapp`

-## Support & Documentation
+## 📧 Support & Documentation

+- **Developer**: Tudor Marmureanu
+- **Support Email**: support@muap.ro
 - **Knowledge Base**: Built-in local documentation platform
 - **AI Chatbot**: Integrated virtual assistant
 - **Read Me First**: Essential usage information
 - **Equipment Sheets**: Hardware configuration templates

+## 📥 Download Information

+**Ready to revolutionize your workflow?**

+Download Multiapp 95 Professional and unlock the full potential of your productivity workflow.

+[Download the latest version from the official source]

+*File size: ~500MB | Single executable | Portable application*

+## 🏢 Professional Use Cases

+- **IT Support Departments** - Comprehensive diagnostic and repair tools
+- **System Administrators** - Advanced monitoring and management capabilities
+- **Developers** - Full IDE and database management tools
+- **Office Professionals** - Complete office suite and productivity tools
+- **Network Engineers** - Advanced network analysis and monitoring
+- **Security Teams** - Encryption and security management tools

-## Licensing
+## 📋 Licensing & Legal

 © 2024 Muap - Knowledge Base
+**Developer**: Tudor Marmureanu

 ---

 **Note**: This application is designed for professional IT environments and includes advanced network and system management capabilities.
 Some features may require administrative privileges or specific network permissions.

-For technical support or additional configuration assistance, consult the built-in Knowledge Base or contact your IT administrator.
+For technical support, feature requests, or additional configuration assistance, consult the built-in Knowledge Base, use the integrated AI Chatbot, or contact support@muap.ro.

+---

+*Multiapp 95 Professional - The ultimate all-in-one productivity and IT management solution*